 - Lowering your tax bill; and

-John wants to make a gift of $90,000 to his three grandkids, since he happens to own $90,000 worth of Bon Idée stock that he bought for only $9,000.
-If John sells the stock and gives the kids cash, he will owe capital gains taxes on the $81,000 gain.
-Considering his other income, this means a 23.8% tax rate on this sale.
-Tax bill: over $19,000.
+SITUATION: John wants to make a gift to each of his three grandchildren.
+He happens to own $90,000 worth of Bon Idée stock that he bought for only $9,000.
+If John sells the stock and gives the grandkids cash, he would owe capital gains taxes on the $81,000 gain.
+Because he is in the highest income tax bracket, his tax bill on the gain would total more than $19,000 (20% on the gain plus 3.8% net investment income tax).
 And he would also need to report the gift for tax purposes.

 The recipients – in this case John’s grandchildren – won’t owe tax until they sell the stock.
-And when they do sell, they’re likely to pay a 15% tax rate (or less) on the gain because of their lower incomes.
+And when they do sell, they could end up paying zero in capital gains taxes if their total income is relatively low ($48,000) or just 15% for income levels up to $500,000.

 There are other very good reasons to give assets instead of cash.
 It’s a way to encourage kids or grandkids to invest and to save, instead of to spend.